Headshot Tutorial & Tips: How To Prepare, What To Wear, How To Pose, Smile For A Headshot LinkedIn Profiles, Websites, How To Squint, Examples & Ideas

 How Often Should You Update Your Headshot

-A headshot should be updated roughly every 3-5 years (give or take), sometimes more often than than if there is a significant change of appearance, change in job/industry or if you find a really good photographer who can capture exactly what you are looking for.
+A headshot should be updated roughly every 3-5 years (give or take), sometimes more often than if there is a significant change of appearance, change in job/industry or if you find a great photographer who can capture exactly what you are looking for.

 What Kind Of Headshot Do I Need

 Quite often, I get requests from clients seeking a specific type of headshot they saw from a friend, from a colleague or from Pinterest.
 It’s great to have some inspiration for your headshot but it’s also important to make sure the headshot you seek is appropriate for your industry and profession.

 The blurring of social media profiles, dating profiles and professional profiles has led some folks to use photos interchangeably.
 Even in the context of professional headshots, knowing what is generally accepted for your industry is important to know.

 A headshot for a yoga instructor is different from a fashion stylist is different from an investment banker is different from a start-up founder is different from an interior designer.

 Some photos rely on a close crop just below the shoulders and wide enough to fit the torso sans shoulders and arms.
 Other professions that entail a visit to an office or a outcome should possibly be more environmental in nature (fully body, half-body or traditional close-up) but with some detail of outcome of a design, place of business, feeling or sense of accomplishment.